-PART 1 - MODEL RULE ON CLIENT IDENTIFICATION AND VERIFICATION Provision Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations SOR/20 184 Model Rule - Adopted by the Council of the Federation March 20, 2008; amended 02- December 12, 2008; amended October 19, 2018; amended March 14, 2023 Comment/Explanatory Notes counsel and legal firms record is required to be kept unde subsection 33.4, 6.
-(1) When a lawyer is engaged in or gives instructions in respect of any of the activities described in section 4, the lawyer must monetary threshold in the Model Rule for the verification and source of funds requirements. (a) in accordance with subsection 64(1), ascertain the identity every person who conducts the transaction; (a) obtain from the client and record, with the applicable date, information about the source of funds described in section 4, and The Regulations include an exemption from the verification requirements in subsection 97(2) for inter-law firm trust funds transfers.
-The Model Rule includes a similar exemption from the verification requirements, for funds received from the trust account of another lawyer. (b) in accordance with section 65, confirm to existence of and ascertain the name address of every corporation on whose behalf the transaction conducted and the names of the corporation's director and party using the documents or information described in subsection (6).
-The Federation's Standing Committee on Anti-Money and Terrorist Financing intends to recommend that the Model Rule be updated to add a definition of "source of funds", a term included in paragraph 6(1)(a). (c) in accordance with section 66, confirm to existence of every entity, other than a corporation, on who behalf the transaction conducted.
-5. Section 6 does not apply (2) in respect of funds, (2) Subsection (1) does not apply in respect of a transaction for which funds are received by a leg
+PART 1 - MODEL RULE ON CLIENT IDENTIFICATION AND VERIFICATION Provision Proceeds of Crime (Mo Laundering) and Terro Financing Regulations SC 184 orist Model Rule - Adopted by the Council of the Federation March 20, 2008; amended December 12, 2008; amended October 19, 2018; amended March 14, 2023 Comment/Explanatory Notes counsel and legal firms record is required to be kept subsection 33.4, under 6.
+(1) When a lawyer is engaged in or gives instructions in respect of any of the activities described in section 4, the lawyer must monetary threshold in the Model Rule for the verification and source of funds requirements. (a) in accordance subsection 64( ascertain the ic every person w conducts the transaction; 1), lentity of (a) obtain from the client and record, with the applicable date, information about the source of funds described in section 4, and The Regulations include an exemption from the verification requirements in subsection 97(2) for inter-law firm trust funds transfers.
+The Model Rule includes a similar exemption from the verification requirements, for funds received from the trust account of another lawyer. (b) in accordance section 65, cor existence of ar ascertain the n address of eve corporation on behalf the transconducted and names of the corporation's d and ofirm the and ame and ry whose saction is the (b) verify the identity of the client, including the individual(s) described in paragraph 3(2)(d), and, where appropriate, the third party using the documents or information described in subsection (6).
+Exemptions re: Certain Funds The Federation's Standing Committee on Anti-Money and Terrorist Financing intends to recommend that the Model Rule be updated to add a definition of "source of funds", a term included in paragraph 6(1)(a). (c) in accordance section 66, cor existence of eventity, other the corporation, on behalf the transconducted. ofirm the very an a whose 5.
+Section 6 does not apply(2) in respect of funds, (2) Subsection (1) does apply in respect of a transac which funds are received by tion for (b) received by a lawyer from the trust account of another lawyer;